-Leica M8 versus Leica M9
+Leica M8 vs M9

-The Leica M8 and the Leica M9 are two enthusiast cameras that were officially introduced, respectively, in September 2006 and September 2009.
+The Leica M8 and the Leica M9 are two enthusiast cameras that were announced, respectively, in September 2006 and September 2009.
 Both the M8 and the M9 are rangefinder-style mirrorless cameras that are based on an APS-H (M8) and a full frame (M9) sensor.
-The M8 has a resolution of 10.4 megapixel, whereas the M9 provides 18.1 MP.
+The M8 has a resolution of 10.4 megapixels, whereas the M9 provides 18.1 MP.

 In this particular case, the Leica M8 and the Leica M9 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the M9 is slightly lighter (1 percent) than the M8.
 In this context, it is worth noting that neither the M8 nor the M9 are weather-sealed.